 The 341st Operations Group, activated Sept.
 1, 1991, is made up of more than 400 operators, administrators and facility managers.
-Together, they ensure the day-to-day combat readiness of the base's missile alert facilities and Minuteman III intercontinental ballistic missiles spread across a 13,800-square mile missile complex; the largest such complex in the western hemisphere.
+Together, they provides lethal combat capability by delivering long-range precision nuclear strikes within a moment's notice from the largest missile complex in the western hemisphere.
 The group is composed of three missile squadrons, an operations support squadron, and a standardization and evaluation division.

 The 10th, 12th and 490th Missile Squadrons are warfighting units comprised of missile operators and facility managers.
 Each squadron provides highly trained, on alert missile combat crews prepared to employ the world's most powerful weapon system in support of United States' strategic objectives.
 The professional facility managers stationed at each missile alert facility ensure the operations, maintenance and security forces crews who live and work out of their facilities are care for, prepared and ready to carry out their missions.